Hobby Lobby: Government Can’t Strip Business Owners of Religious Liberty Hearing Set for Thursday, November 1, 2012

 This comes as a surprise to the Green family, who openly run their businesses in line with their Christian faith.
 That faith is reflected in everything Hobby Lobby does—in its management and its store music, in what it sells and what it does not sell, in its chaplains and its Sunday closings, and its full-page ads proclaiming the Gospel of Jesus Christ every Christmas and Easter.
 By any definition, these actions are exercises of religion.

 “When the government calls Hobby Lobby “secular” and thus incapable of exercising religion, it is wrong on the facts.
-It is also wrong on the law,” said Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty.
+It is also wrong on the law,” said Kyle Duncan, General Counsel for Becket Law.
 “The government cannot label people or organizations as “secular” or “religious,” and grant or withhold freedom accordingly.
 The law simply protects the exercise of religion—whether the Greens practice it in their church, in their home, or in running their businesses.”

 The government is asking the federal judge presiding over the case to be the first ever to adopt its narrow view of where, when and how American citizens may exercise religion.